CharcoalStyles/questing-puzzles-flx/Modding.md

     "Light": 25,
     "Dark": 15
   },
-  "spell:": [ "ThrowRock", "Warcry" ] // The spells that the enemy can cast }
+  "spell:": [ "ThrowRock", "Warcry" ] // The spells that the character can cast }
 ```

 Each spell is a string that is the name of the spell file in `assets/data/spells/`.
-Usually this will be the same as the spell, without spaces or file extension, but it can be anything.
+Usually this will be the same as the spell, without spaces or file extension, but it **can** be anything.

 ## Spells